 - Place the noodles in a large bowl and cover with boiling water.
 Let soak for at least 10 minutes, or until noodles have softened.
 Drain and use scissors to cut the noodles into 2 inch pieces.
 Set aside.

-- Using the same large skillet, lightly brown the ground meat over medium heat for about 5 minutes, or until cooked throughout.
+- In a large skillet, lightly brown the ground meat over medium heat for about 5 minutes, or until cooked throughout.
 Turn off the heat.
 Add the small bowl of sauce and the noodles to the cooked meat in the skillet.
-Mix well.
-Toss in the 2 tablespoons chopped peanuts and adjust the seasonings.
+Stir until noodles are all coated with sauce.

 - Serve warm or at room temperature with optional accompaniments: cucumber slices, tomato wedges, and/or chopped lettuce.